Skip to main content

 NameSymbolUnitsDescription

-Ground Coverage RatioGCRGCRRatio of module width to row spacing
+Ground Coverage RatioGCRGCRRatio of collector width to row pitch

 Outputs